niwamo/SpotifyUtils/README.md

 - `Start-SpotifySession` - Used to authenticate the PowerShell module.
 Not necessary to run the other commands, but will prevent needing to authenticate the script multiple for multiple OAuth scopes.

+It also provides the following utility commands for interacting with the module:

+- `Get-SpotifyUtilsConfig` - Retrieve the module's current configuration (see Setup section)
+- `Set-SpotifyUtilsConfig` - Set the module's configuration (see Setup section)
+- `Export-SpotifyTokens` - Export all Spotify API authentication tokens currently cached by the module
+- `Import-SpotifyTokens` - Re-import Spotify API authentication tokens previously exported using `Export-SpotifyTokens`

 All commands can be listed by importing the module ( `Import-Module SpotifyUtils`) and running `Get-Command -Module SpotifyUtils`.